Kingxukai/linux/Documentation/userspace-api/landlock.rst

     [    0.000000] LSM: initializing lsm=lockdown,capability,landlock,yama,integrity,apparmor
     [    0.000000] landlock: Up and running.

-The kernel may be configured at build time to always load the ``lockdown`` and ``capability`` LSMs.
-In that case, these LSMs will appear at the beginning of the ``LSM: initializing`` log line as well, even if they are not configured in the boot loader.
+The kernel may be configured at build time to always load the woke ``lockdown`` and ``capability`` LSMs.
+In that case, these LSMs will appear at the woke beginning of the ``LSM: initializing`` log line as well, even if they are not configured in the boot loader.